Home » Symptoms » Dog Symptoms A-Z » Inflammation (Redness, Swelling) of the External Auditory Canal

 Inflammation (Redness, Swelling) of the External Auditory Canal in Dogs

-Inflammation of the external auditory canal in dogs is a condition characterized by redness, swelling, and possibly pain and discharge in the area of the external auditory canal.
+Inflammation of the external ear canal in dogs is a condition in which redness, swelling, and possibly pain and discharge occur in the area of the external ear canal.
 This condition is also known as otitis externa.

 Can Occur with the Following Diseases: